jmantalbot/hpc-project/README.md

   - Results will be in the `scaling_study/results/` directory
   - Logs will be in the `scaling_study/logs/` directory

 You can visualize the results after running any of the scripts by running `python scaling_study/visualization.py <data_file.csv>` and give the keys for the axes.
-The columns can be easily viewed in `data/spotify_short.csv`
+The columns can be easily viewed in `data/spotify_short.csv`.
+The results are saved to `plt.png` in your working directory (likely the repo root).

 ## Dataset